Skip to main content

 Falafel (فلافل)

-Deep-fried balls or patties made from ground chickpeas or fava beans, herbs, and spices.
-Crispy outside, fluffy inside.
-Served in flatbread with tahini, vegetables, and pickles, or as part of mezze spread.
-Popular vegetarian option widely available throughout Saudi Arabia.
-Often eaten for breakfast or as quick lunch.
+Deep-fried balls or patties of ground chickpeas or fava beans mixed with herbs and spices, crisp outside and fluffy within.
+They come in flatbread with tahini, vegetables, and pickles, or as part of a mezze spread.
+As a vegetarian option, falafel is easy to find across Saudi Arabia, often eaten for breakfast or a quick lunch.
 Street vendors and dedicated falafel shops serve them fresh and hot.

 Allergens: